basho/basho_docs/content/riak/kv/2.1.3/developing/usage/conflict-resolution.md

 which case the object will be given a sibling.
 These writes could happen on the same node or on different nodes.
-2. **Stale causal context** --- Writes from any client using a stale [[causal context]].
+2. **Stale causal context** --- Writes from any client using a stale [causal context](/riak/kv/2.1.3/learn/concepts/causal-context).
 This is a less likely scenario if a client updates the object by reading the object first, fetching the causal context currently attached to the object, and then returning that causal context to Riak when performing the update (fortunately, our client libraries